luiscarlosgph/docker-templates/pycharm/README.md

 This Docker image comes with `pyenv` already installed in the container. `pyenv` allows you to easily change the Python version you are using for your user within the container.
 More info [here](https://github.com/luiscarlosgph/how-to/tree/main/pyenv).

-The first time you run this image you have to configure PyCharm to use the `pyenv` Python interpreter.
-You need to click on `
+When you create a new project, you have to configure PyCharm to use the `pyenv` Python interpreter.
+You need to select `Previously interpreter`

 ![pycharm_config](https://user-images.githubusercontent.com/3996630/192641199-f43e0a9e-d44f-4c7c-9669-1e73cffc7a65.png)